 Plug your iPad or iPhone into your computer via the Apple USB cord.
 Start iTunes on your computer, or wait for it to automatically start.

-Step 3: Click on your device name in iTunes
+Step 3: Click on your device icon in iTunes

 Inside iTunes, click on the icon for your iPad, iPhone, or iPod Touch.
-You will find the device icons at the top of the iTunes screen.
-Make sure you click on the device that you want to copy procedures to.
+You will find the device icon at the top of the iTunes screen.

 Image 1.
 Open iTunes and select the icon for your device.

-Step 4: Click on the 'Apps' tab for your device
+Step 4: Click on the 'File Sharing' tab for your device

-Inside the window for your device, click on the APPS button on the left.
+Inside the window for your device, click on the FILE SHARING button on the left.
 It should show all of the apps you have installed on your device.
-Scroll to the FILE SHARING section at the bottom of the page and click on FOREFLIGHT.
+Scroll to find the ForeFlight app and click on FOREFLIGHT.